seregazhuk/seregazhuk.github.io_old/_posts/2016-05-17-rediscovering-php.md

 Parentheses help now to unserstand how stack of ternary expressions works.
 Now it's clear that the output will be ``t``.

 ## Conclusion
-Ofcourse you can see that you will never write such code, and you are right.
+Ofcourse you can say that you will never write such code, and you are right.
 Here we have a set of bad practices.
 But no one is safe from the legacy code and you should be prepared to understand how PHP behaves in such situations.